Interactive System Build

 At loading in builder mode the file system is arranged by three aufs2 layers:

-• The first layer (calculate) features livecd.squashfs system image which is booted from an external media and is mounted in read-only mode.
+• The first layer (calculate) features the livecd.squashfs system image which is booted from an external media and is mounted in read-only mode.
 This is the basis for the future distributive.

 • The second layer (delta) saves all changes made during building of the new distributive.